28 Different Types of Weevils With Pictures

 The larvae feed on the nut, causing significant damage that can lead to crop loss.

-Interestingly, the cocklebur weevil is also known for its interesting mating behavior, where males will release a pheromone that attracts females to a specific tree.
+Interestingly, the cocklebur weevil is also known for its interesting mating behavior, where males release a pheromone that attracts females to a specific tree.

 This behavior is thought to help reduce male competition and increase their chances of mating.